jonathan-wideman/jam-starter/README.md

 # jam-starter
 A Unity starter project with customized settings intended for use in game jams

-The author's use of The Unlicense is intended to apply solely to work in this repository created by the author.
-This repository may contain third-party works with their own individual licenses as listed below.
+The author's use of The Unlicense is intended to apply solely to work in this repository created by the author or explicit contributors.
+This repository may contain additional third-party works with their own individual licenses.
 Please be aware that The Unlicense is extremely permissive and that you should probably release adapted works under a different license.

-Third Party Works:
+Third-Party Works:
 ...
+This list may not be complete and should not be taken as such.